 Father Pat was unique, he was charismatic, he was seemingly tireless, and in his lifetime, he did more to inspire devotion to Our Lady and the Rosary than anyone in history.

 Father Peyton was buried on June 8, 1992 in Holy Cross Community Cemetery at Stonehill College in North Easton, Massachusetts.
 While he lived, Father Peyton’s prayers and healing touch assisted many in their needs, since his death, many reports of favors received through his intercession have been noted.
 Some report physical healings, others tell of spiritual favors received, of special mention are reports of alienated Catholics returning to the sacraments and of families finding hope and courage in suffering.
-Many commented on the rapidity with which their prayers were answered.
+Many commented on how quickly their prayers were answered.

 At the request of the Congregation of Holy Cross, the religious community to which Father Peyton belonged, the Bishop of Fall River, Massachusetts, with the approval of the Vatican, officially opened the Cause of Canonization on June 1, 2001.